munificent/craftinginterpreters/book/scanning-on-demand.md

 We read the next character from the source code, and then do a straightforward switch to see if it matches any of Lox's one-character lexemes.
-To read the next character, we use this helper which consumes the current character and returns
+To read the next character, we use a new helper which consumes the current character and returns it.
-it:

 ^code advance